CaptainCodeman/datastore-mapper-test/readme.md

 is processed concurrently by any one instance.
 I found that an F2 instance could run 4 requests concurrently and used around 200Mb of RAM.

-For 50 million entities and no limit to the number of concurrent shards:
+For 50 million entities and no effective limit to the number of concurrent shards:

-16 shards took around ~1.25 hours to complete.
+ 16 shards took around 80 minutes to complete.
  32 shards took around 40 minutes to complete.
+ 64 shards took around 20 minutes to complete.

+On average each 10-minute shard request processed around 400,000 - 450,000 entities
+which works out to roughly 700 - 750 entities per second per shard.

+The operation consumed:

+    17.94 Instance Hours
+    50.03 Million Datastore Read Ops

+Costs were around $30 with the majority being datastore read operations.
+This could be reduced by doing a 'KeysOnly' iteration of the entity keys and loading them from memcache using quedus\nds although its effectiveness would depend on the proportion of data is typically cached.
+For frequent batch-updates of new data it could be an effective strategy.

-Both produced a ~30Gb json file and importing this into BigQuery took approximately 2 minutes.
+All produced a ~30Gb json file and importing this into BigQuery took approximately 2 minutes.
 The schema.json is the BigQuery scheme definition used to define the table format.

+F4 instance (512Mb RAM)

+8-900,000 per shard request

+10 concurrent ~360Mb
+16 concurrent ~

+Suggested max concurrent requests per instance type for JSON exporting

+Class  Memory  Max
+F1      128Mb    2
+F2      256Mb    6
+F4      512Mb   16
+F4_1G  1024Mb   32

+TODO: Explain balance between memory use, performance and cost

 ### Export to BigQuery